coelcreates/coelcreates/README.md

 - Chess enthusiast (ELO: 926, aiming for 1000+)
 - Yoga instructor exploring mobility + proprioception in design
-- Passionate about accessible tech, ethical software, and mentorship
+- Passionate about accessible tech, ethical software, and internet and AI literacy.

 ## 📫 You can find me